Roboy/ss18_talk_to_two/README.md

 ## Transformatrix

-In this subporject we're developing our own microphone array.
-You can find these software parts in our repository:
+In this subproject we're developing our own microphone array.
+You can/will find these software parts in our repository:

   -  Verilog driver for the SIMIC (in progress)
   -  Communication module for ARM-Core and FPGA (not implemented yet)